kkz6/devkarti/src/content/blog/laravel-pipelines.md

 }
 ```

 That’s all.
 This is pipelines.
 We have added sorting and active columns based filtering to the code.
 In the Query Filters it is necessary you need to add the code in the handle method.
 Coz Laravel is designed in that way.
-Based on the this code you might have seen a class with handle method already somewhere else right ?.
+Based on this code you might have seen a class with handle method already somewhere else right ?.
 Try to remember it.

 Yes, Exactly, the Laravel Middleware.
 The entire Laravel middleware works with the strategy.
 You can dig around the code to understand more about them.